secretflow/secretflow/docs/developer/design/spu.rst

 SPU (Secure Processing Unit)
 ============================

-SPU(Secure Processing Unit) is is a domain-specific compiler and runtime suite.
+SPU(Secure Processing Unit) is a domain-specific compiler and runtime suite.
 With SPU, you can:

 - Create privacy-preserving application without any knowledge of MPC.
 - Program with your favorite machine learning framework and API.